pflanze/xmlhub-indexer/docs/start.md

 # Contributing to XML Hub with the `xmlhub` tool

+The XML Hub is a Git repository with BEAST2 XML files to learn from.

+The `xmlhub` tool has two purposes:

+1. It builds an index of the files to make it easier to find files when you're looking for a solution for some problem.

+1. It helps contributing your own XML files to the repository.

+It is currently a command line tool meant to download and use locally.
-While you can work without the `xmlhub` tool--either with just Git and a text editor or even by using the GitLab web user interface--using the tool will make you more efficient.
-Here are the steps to follow.
-Note that all commands also have help directly in the terminal, via `xmlhub --help` or `xmlhub <subcommand> --help`.
+While you can work without it--either with just Git and a text editor or even by using the GitLab web user interface--using the tool will make you more efficient.
+Here are the steps to follow to contribute using it.

+Note that all `xmlhub` subcommands also have help directly in the
+terminal: run `xmlhub --help` for an overview over all subcommands, or `xmlhub <subcommand> --help` for the help on a particular subcommand.

 ## Making sure you have the tool